Rhuddlan: History

 A mint established at Rhuddlan in the 1180s by Dafydd ab Owain, and later maintained by Llywelyn the Great, was responsible for minting the first native Welsh coinage since the reign of Hywel Dda.

 The town is known for the ruins of Rhuddlan Castle, built by order of King Edward I from 1277 to 1282, and for the site of another castle at Twthill, built by the Norman Robert of Rhuddlan about 1072.
 Well-preserved Rhuddlan castle has a great round tower and many surviving walls.
 It was built soon after the conquest of Wales.

 The town was thus where Edward I signed the Statute of Rhuddlan, laying down the way by which the Principality of Wales, created by the princes of Gwynedd, was to be governed.

 The town's first Welsh chapel, now 17 Cross Street, was built in 1771.

 The hymn tune "Rhuddlan" was brought to wider prominence by Ralph Vaughan Williams as music editor of the first edition of The English Hymnal in 1906, and it has since been adopted by numerous other hymnals.
 It is usually sung to the words of the hymns "Judge eternal, throned in splendour" and, more recently, "For the healing of the nations".

 Rhuddlan railway station was part of the Vale of Clwyd Railway.
 The station closed in 1955 but the line remained open until 1968.
-The station was demolished around 1977 and a Premier Inn now occupies the site.
+The station was demolished around 1977 and a Premier Inn hotel now occupies the site.

 In 2001, the A525 bypass was completed, easing access to Rhyl.
 Since 2001 the centre of Rhuddlan has been largely redeveloped.